-Virgin olive oil is next in quality with an acidity level of not more than 1.5 per cent.
+Virgin olive oil is next best in quality with an acidity level of not more than 1.5 per cent.
 It is also a premium product as it is not purified, and has a slightly more piquant taste.

 Pure olive oil is a blend of refined olive oil mixed with virgin oil to provide flavour and a quality suitable for cooking.
 Although the flavour is less pleasing, this is the most widely sold oil as it is less expensive and also the best for cooking.

 As the oil matures, oxidation occurs which detracts from the original flavour.
 Keep all types of olive oil somewhere cool and dark.
 Most oils are best used within one year of pressing, so buy from outlets where turnover is high, and avoid large containers (especially those made from tin or aluminium).
 In fact, buy all oils in small sizes, so you renew them frequently.

 Cooking with olive oil